 Drug and Alcohol Abuse Prevention

-In compliance with the Drug-Free Workplace Act of 1989 and Drug-Free Schools and Campuses Amendment of 1989, Nazarene Bible College clearly prohibits the unlawful possession, use, or distribution of drugs, alcohol, and unlawful substances by students and employees on campus property or as any part of campus activities.
-Nazarene Bible College maintains a Drug and Alcohol Abuse Policy, distributes an Alcohol and Other Drugs Notification on an annual basis and conducts a Biennial Review of NBC's Drug and Alcohol Abuse Prevention Programming.
+In compliance with the Drug-Free Workplace Act of 1989 and Drug-Free Schools and Campuses Amendment of 1989, Nazarene Bible College clearly prohibits the unlawful possession, use, or distribution of drugs, alcohol, and unlawful substances by students and employees or as any part of campus activities.
 These publications are located on the Safety and Security page.

 Student Consumer Information

-Prospective and enrolled students may obtain complete consumer information concerning financial assistance costs, eligibility, and programs by contacting the financial aid office at the college address.
+Prospective and enrolled students may obtain complete consumer information concerning financial assistance costs, eligibility, and programs by contacting the financial aid office.